DS-100/fa23/gradproject-testing.md

 To help you get started with a dataset of manageable size, we have preprocessed the GHCN dataset to include only the average temperature and precipitation measurements from stations that have both measurements.
 Each row in the preprocessed dataset contains both the average temperature and precipitation measurements for a given station on a given date.

 If you wish to explore the climate data for a different year, you can use the `GHCN_data_preprocessing.ipynb` notebook to download and perform the preprocessing described above.
 Please be advised that depending on the dataset size for a given year, `GHCN_data_preprocessing.ipynb` may not run on DataHub.
-We will not be providing infrastructural support for running the notebook, but you are welcome to run it on a different machine you have access to or ask a GSI to dump the data for you.

 The data contains only the (latitude, longitude) coordinates for the weather stations.
 To map the coordinates to geographical locations, the [reverse-geocoder](https://github.com/thampiman/reverse-geocoder) package mentioned in the [References](#coordinates) section might be helpful.